-As well as this, if there are any items we couldn't find whilst shopping because of sizing issues etc then I will send you links to them online.
-I will put together outfits for you - either in a written format or with images.......clients have told me how they refer to these frequently afterwards, sometimes for a good few years!
+As well as this, if there are any items we couldn't find whilst shopping because of sizing issues etc then I'll send you links to them online.
+I'll put together outfits for you too - either in a written format or with images.......clients have told me how they refer to these frequently afterwards, sometimes for a good few years!

 Plus if there's any other helpful information we may have discussed during the session then I can send that to you too. e.g.: links on how to fold a pocket square, tie scarves etc

 I generally prefer to shop in London as I know the shops well and there's a very good choice but if you can't get here, then please contact me to discuss.